The Las Vegas Sprint:

 3. Engineering the ‘Digital Hand-off’

-A critical takeaway from the recent Las Vegas data is the importance of the transition from physical to digital.
+A critical takeaway from the CWS data is the importance of the transition from physical to digital.
 High-velocity visibility is a liability if the brand’s digital infrastructure—or "Digital Flagship"—is not optimized to receive the traffic.
 Experts noted that successful sprints require a seamless connection between the billboard and the mobile device.
 Every second of the campaign was engineered to trigger a search response that leads directly to a high-performance web environment, ensuring the curiosity generated on the I-15 is converted into a tangible business lead.

 4. Scalable Visibility as an Infrastructure